lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 layout: articles
 ---

-In the last two year, I had the opportunity to shift my career toward product management.
+In the last two years, I had the opportunity to shift my career toward product management.
 It took me a while to accept the job, it was no easy decision.
 I needed to be ready for leading a team of people doing a job I never did before.
-While I felt ready on the leadership part, I was afraid of not being able to get up to speed fast enough with the job.
+While I felt ready on the leadership part, I was afraid of not being able to get up to speed fast enough with the product part.

 Two years passed and I have learned a lot.
 On they way, I made a few crucial mistakes.
-Of course, making mistakes is part of the game but I want to focus my attention toward those four or five things that I consider central to product management.
-Sometimes, I rethink my personal list of failures in product management and I come to the conclusion most product people have this figured out very well and it seems just like "common sense" to me by now.
-If I would have to pick just one thing out of those mistakes I am going to share with you, it would be this:
+Making mistakes is part of the game but I want to focus my attention toward those four or five things that I consider central to product management.
+Sometimes I rethink my personal list of failures in product management and I come to the conclusion most product people have this figured out very well.
+It looks like "common sense" to me by now.
+And if I would have to pick just one thing out of those mistakes I am going to share with you, it would be this:

 > Common sense is not so common